bucharest-gold/entente/GUIDELINES.md

 features is possible.
 And there are some good features to take advatage of.
 Here are some of our recommendations.

-* Use `let` and `const` instead of `var`.
-There is rarely ever a valid case for using `var` in modern Javascript code.
-If the variable is immutable (which we believe most should be), use `const`.
-If the variable may be written, use `let`.
 * Use promises for asynchronous code execution, where appropriate.
 (Consider using bucharest-gold/fidelity).
-* Use the new ES6 `class` keyword to create classess, and avoid direct manipulation of prototypes.
+* Use the new ES6 `class` keyword to create classes, and avoid direct manipulation of prototypes.
 * Use `Symbol`s to keep private data private.
 There are a few ways to achieve data privacy in Javascript.
 We've found that using a `Symbol` as a key is the most performant.